addiscent/vagrant-ruby-rails/README.md

   * _Vagrant_ and _VirtualBox_ - Your _host_ computer must have an operating system installed which supports _Vagrant_ and _VirtualBox_, and those must be installed prior to installing _vagrant-ruby-rails_.

-  * A _host_ CPU capable of running a 64bit Ubuntu Linux image.
-It is possible to use a 32bit Ubuntu Linux image, but the Vagrant file must be slightly revised after installation of _vagrant-ruby-rails_.
+  * A _host_ CPU capable of running a 64bit Ubuntu Linux image inside the _guest-vbox_.
+It is possible to use a 32bit Ubuntu Linux image inside the _guest-vbox_, but the _Vagrantfile_ must be revised after installation of _vagrant-ruby-rails_.
 See the section near the end of this document titled "Using Ubuntu/Trusty32".

   * A terminal/shell program - previously installed on the _host_.